-Ms. Li Kai Lai Miranda (appointed on 9 May 2018)
+Mr. Chiu Chi Wing Ms. Li Kai Lai Miranda

 The biographical details of each of the Directors are set out in the section headed "Directors and Senior Management" of this annual report.

 The family relationship among the executive Directors and the non-executive Directors is as follows: